mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 The datasets needed are a bit more plug and play and not specific to sklearn.
 Forgiving.

 But never forget, Garbage in Gabage out.
-Machine Learning is 95% about the data in and expexted out.
+Machine Learning is 95% about the data in and expected out.

 All code will be in a new repo under a new name not to confuse as they will be absolutly different code bases.
 However, respect is due when you use an idea.
 Always.